SammyKrosoft/OnPrem-Compliance-Search-Process/README.md

 Add-RoleGroupMember -Identity $MeaningfulName -Member canadadrey\samdrey
 ```

-## Sample
+## COmpliance Search Process

-Here is a sample Compliance and eDiscovery search example
+Here's the process to complete Compliance Search and results exports as detailed in [this Microsoft article](https://learn.microsoft.com/en-us/exchange/policy-and-compliance/ediscovery/compliance-search?view=exchserver-2019):

 ```powershell
 # Placing the search parameters in variables for convenience (avoiding to writing the same strings several times)